csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **4.5.7 Schemas, Catalogs, and Environments**

 To understand the motivation for schemas and catalogs, consider how files are named in a file system.
 Early file systems were flat; that is, all files were stored in a single directory.
-Current file systems, of course, have a directory (or, syn- onymously, folder) structure, with files stored within subdirectories.
+Current file systems, of course, have a directory (or, synonymously, folder) structure, with files stored within subdirectories.
 To name a file uniquely, we must specify the full path name of the file, for example, /users/avi/db-book/chapter3.tex.

 Like early file systems, early database systems also had a single name space for all relations.
 Users had to coordinate to make sure they did not try to use the same name for different relations.
 Contemporary database systems provide a three-level hierarchy for naming relations.
 The top level of the hierarchy consists of **catalogs**, each of which can contain **schemas**.
 SQL objects such as relations and views are contained within a **schema**.
 (Some database implementations use the term “database” in place of the term catalog.)